99colorthemes/flash-demo-import/readme.txt

 * The plugin currently only supports 99colorthemes themes.

 = 3.
 Where I can see the Settings?
-  Check all the available options inside Appearance > NNC Demo Import.
+  Check all the available options inside Appearance > Flash Demo Import.

 == Screenshots ==
 1. Theme Demos listing page.